exaroton/exaroton-bungeecord/README.md

 ## Features

 ### Start/Stop commands
-Start a server and automatically add it to the network when it goes online with `/exaroton start <server>`
+Start a server and automatically add it to the network when it goes online with `/exaroton start <server>`.

-To stop a server and remove it use `/exaroton stop`
+To stop a server and remove it use `/exaroton stop`.
+Restarting a server is possible with `/exaroton restart`.

+To start watching a server, or to add a server that is already online use `/exaroton add`.
+To remove a server from the proxy and stop watching it use `/exaroton remove`.

-The commands require the permission nodes `exaroton.start` and `exaroton.stop` respectively.
+The commands require the permission nodes `exaroton.<subcommand>` e.g.
+`exaroton.stop`.

 ### Watch servers
 Automatically remove offline servers specified in the bungee config